-Student Learning Outcomes - The graduate with a Master of Science in Education degree in Elementary Mathematics Specialist are based upon National Council of Teachers of Mathematics (NCTM) NCATE Standards:
+The graduate learning outcomes for a Master of Science in Education degree in Elementary Mathematics Specialist are based upon National Council of Teachers of Mathematics (NCTM) and the Association of Mathematics Teacher educators (AMTE) Standards:

 - Demonstrate and apply knowledge of integrating mathematics concepts and procedures. - Provide evidence demonstrating student growth as a result of their instruction. - Demonstrate mathematics-focused instructional leadership.